 , sailed from Hamburg on 13 May 1885 for New York.
 She traveled with her sister, Elise Ernstine Hermine, on the SS Westphalia

-They were joining their parents, brother Friedrich, and sister Marie, in Chicago.
-Arriving in October 1884, the Schumanns had sailed from Bremen to Baltimore on the SS Amerika.
+They were joining their parents, brother Friedrich, and sister Marie, in Chicago, who had sailed in October 1884 from Bremen to Baltimore on the SS Amerika.

-Anna was 24; Elise was 20 when they left Hamburg.
+Anna was 24 and Elise was 20 when they left Hamburg.
 Both were born and baptized in Freienwalde, Kr.
 Saatzig, Pomerania, Prussia.
 The trip, though unpleasant in steerage, was uneventful according to the shipping news.
 Anna and Elise were admitted to the country at Castle Garden on 25 May 1885.

 The Mysterious Sister Elise

 And at this point, sister Elise disappears from the record.
-After her arrival on 25 May 1885 in New York, Elise is not found in records.
-Her siblings marry, her mother dies in 1886.
+After her arrival on 25 May 1885 in New York, Elise seemed to disappear from the records.
+Her siblings marry; her mother dies in 1886.
 Elise’s father remarries in 1888, and eventually dies in 1908.
 But there is no record of Elise marrying or dying in Chicago.

 When asked, my mother, then in her early 90s, recalls visits she made as a child with her mother to visit an Aunt Lizzie, an “old maid.”
 She lived in some kind of institutional building, perhaps for the blind, in Chicago.
 My mother and grandmother would take the streetcar to go see her.
 These recollections suggested that Elise, aka Aunt Lizzie, was still alive in 1930.